 Spain Plants a Seed

 And then a two-week vacation in Spain and Portugal turned my world upside down and made me question all of it.
-A seed was planted on that trip—not just that I wanted to move to Spain, but that I wanted to live differently.
+A seed was planted on that trip—not just that I wanted to move to Spain, but that I wanted a different way of living.
 To create a life centered on travel, creativity, and freedom.

 I wandered through each new city, starting with the large, lively urban ones that reminded me of home, and then into smaller towns where life slowed down: families and friends lingering late over wine and tapas, strolling together through plazas on the evening paseo.
 I fell in love with it all—and didn’t want to leave.
 A part of me knew then—this was where I belonged.
 This felt more like the life I wanted: lingering, simple, warm.
 It wasn’t only about a new address; it was about reshaping how I lived—built around travel, creativity, and connection.